-Class No. Α В С 2990 Cloverbud - Ages 5-7, Non-premium Participation Ribbon bon 2991 Exhibit Ages 8-19 3.00 2.00 1.00 Best of Show Individual Veterinary Science Exhibit from class 2991 Award: Gift
+Class No. Α В С 2990 Cloverbud - Ages 5-7, Non-premium Participation Ribbon oon 2991 Exhibit Ages 8-19 3.00 2.00 1.00 Best of Show Individual Veterinary Science Exhibit from class 2991 Award: Gift

-PROJECT RECORD BOOKS
+SECTION 7 PROJECT RECORD BOOKS

-Many record books are available at the MSU Extension office.
+Many record books are available at the MSU Extension office or on our website.
 Members may add additional information as desired.
-Record books must be submitted to the 4-H Youth Show Office by Tuesday at noon and will be judged and returned to club booths by Friday at 5 PM.
+Record books must be submitted during Still Projects Judging on Sunday during judging.
 Records will be judged on the following scale: Accuracy 40%, Completeness 35%, Neatness 15%, and Creativity 10%.
+Exhibitors can estimate their final weigh in for their project book.